 - We often get requests for Tencel, which is a proprietary lyocell made by Lenzing and flush with eco-qualifiers.
 However there are other, less well-known producers of eco-friendly cellulose fabrics.

-Theresa with longtime friend + current client partner Allyson Dykhuizen at a local fabric market.
+Current client partner Allyson Dykhuizen at a fabric market in Delhi.

 Because of its long history, cultural significance, and legal complexity, India’s textile industry can be complicated to navigate.
 So let us be your guides!
-We’d love to talk to you about the best options for your order; and we can put together custom swatch books on demand.
-Swatch books take 4-6 weeks to compile, and are tailored toward your project’s specific fabric needs.
+We’d love to talk to you about the best options for your order.

 - Susan Bean, “Gandhi and Khadi: The Fabric of Independence,” 1989.